robfatland/cloudsecurity/README.md

 Regardless of which cloud we use, we strive to be efficient, to yield the maximum compute for each dollar spent.
 Efficiency is a combination of cost management (best practices using cloud resources) and security (granting access to resources precisely and only to those who need it).
-This repository is concerned with the latter.
+This repository is concerned with the latter: Security.

 ## Why use a particular cloud